benbalter/benbalter.github.com/_posts/2014-01-20-open-collaboration.md

 That struck me as odd for a few reasons.
 Granted, I have a somewhat skewed viewpoint, but it exposes an important edge case.
 Especially in government, we see the source code for an application being made available, but with no intention of (or often mechanism for) the agency to accept community contributions, an arrangement that many today would not traditionally label a truly open source effort (although it is).

+So which is it?
+Is open source about the right to modify or the opportunity to contribute?
+When you look at the state of software when the open source movement was shaping its philosophy, the world was a much more centralized place.

 ## Open source in a less license-centric world

 I've only known a world where open source has already won.
 When I think open source, I don't think "*is this thing licensed under a Open Source Initiative blessed license?*" Today there are increasingly fewer debates over [the freedoms one receives with software](https://www.gnu.org/philosophy/free-sw.html), and more over seeing it released in the first place, or once released, over exposing process.

 Developers today could [care less what the license is](http://opensource.com/law/13/2/post-open-source-software-licensing) or if non-free software is [an instrument of unjust power](https://www.gnu.org/philosophy/free-software-even-more-important.html).
 We just want to hack on cool things and we know doing things in the open is the best way to do it.
 Open source has won, and not for political or philosophical reasons.
+Today, [Microsoft supports open source](http://www.microsoft.com/opensource/directory.aspx), because it makes good business sense, not because of the freedoms it brings.

 There are a lot of reasons for that deemphasis.
-For one, technology has made it easier to work together than alone, and in turn, has shaped what it means to be open source.
+For one, technology has made it easier to work together than alone, shifting the supply-side constrains from projects to contributors, and in turn, has shaped what it means to be open source.
 As Karl noted:

 > Pretty much all open source activity (whether software or otherwise) happens online... if it's not online, it's hard for it to be effectively open source, practically speaking.